LisaDesktop/lisadesktop.github.io/about.md

 LisaDesktop is designed to be a unique operating system experience featuring custom desktop environments and specialized package management.

 ## Project History
-This project was built to explore different Linux configurations, from immutable systems to lightweight setups for older hardware.
+This project was built to explore different Linux configurations, from happy systems to lightweight setups for older hardware.